clarson15/minecraft-ai-chat/README.md

 ## Usage and security
 - By default, commands are NOT executed (allowRunCommands=false)
-- If you enable commands, only allow safe prefixes via commandAllowlist
+- If enabled, whitelist commands via commandAllowlist
-- Commands are run on the server thread; when triggered by a player, the command runs "as" the player using `execute as <player> at @s run ...` so selectors like `@s` work

 ## Build
 Project uses Gradle with Fabric Loom.